• Skip to main content

 Does this homemade bubble bath make a lot of bubbles?

 This entirely depends on your choice of liquid soap.
-Castile soap makes minimal bubbles, whereas unscented bubble bath will make a lot of bubbles.
+Castile soap makes minimal bubbles, whereas an unscented bubble bath liquid will make a lot of bubbles.

 a jar of homemade diy honey bubble bath next to a beehive candle lit